How to Become a Millionaire – From a Stay-at-Home Mom

 You’re probably thinking $1,032 is a lot of money to save each month, but Chris broke it down.
 The average car payment a month for most Americans is $578 for an average of 5 years.

-It’s about being intentional.
+It’s all about being intentional.
 Do you want to retire early or at least prepare?

 Here Are Some Good Articles on Saving: